 - Gilpin House: Orchids and carnivorous plants

-One of the top tourist attractions in Christchurch, this popular museum focuses on the natural history and culture of the Canterbury Region and its connection to New Zealand as a whole.
+History & culture buffs visiting Christchurch won’t regret stopping in at the Canterbury Museum.
+This popular museum is one of the top tourist attractions in Christchurch.
+It focuses on the natural history & culture of the Canterbury Region and its connection to New Zealand as a whole.

 Entry to the museum is on a donation basis.

-The views from atop stretch beyond the central city and the Canterbury Plains, reaching as far as the Southern Alps and Pegasus Bay on the Pacific Ocean.
+The views from atop stretch beyond the central city and the Canterbury Plains.
+They even reach as far as the Southern Alps and Pegasus Bay on the Pacific Ocean.